-The Future Hospital Commission, chaired by Professor Sir Michael Rawlins, was established in 2012 by the Royal College of Physicians to address growing concerns about the standards of care currently seen in hospitals, and to make recommendations to provide patients with the safe, high-quality, sustainable care that they deserve.
+The Future Hospital Commission (FHC), chaired by Professor Sir Michael Rawlins, was established by the Royal College of Physicians in 2012 to address growing concerns about the standards of care currently seen in hospitals, and to make recommendations for providing patients with the safe, high-quality, sustainable care that they deserve.

 Future Hospital Commission's 11 principles of care:

 - Fundamental standards of care must always be met.

 - Patient experience is valued as much as clinical effectiveness.

 - Responsibility for each patient’s care is clear and communicated.